 Congratulations to our Year 11 Mathematics Acceleration students, Joy Anugerah, Esther Chung, Ellen Klimis and Peter Tyas whose Band 6 results place them in the HSC Distinguished Achievers List for 2018.

 Congratulations to Joy Chen for her nomination to ENCORE for her impressive music performance for the HSC.
 ENCORE is a prestigious event, featuring a select program of outstanding performances and compositions by students, across New South Wales, who studied music for their HSC.

-Congratulations to Georgia Clark whose Textiles and Design Major Work was selected for the Shape 2018 exhibition at the Powerhouse Museum, Museum of Applied Arts and Sciences, Sydney.
+A special congratulations to Georgia Clark whose exceptional Textiles and Design Major Work was selected for two NESA Showcases, SHAPE 2018 exhibition at the Powerhouse Museum, Sydney and TEXSTYLE at The MUSE in Ultimo.